IsmailALLA2/flutter_image_cropper/README.md

 # Flutter Image Cropper

 A Flutter plugin for Android that provides native camera capture and image cropping functionality with a seamless user experience.
+This plugin is built using [SmartCropper](https://github.com/pqpo/SmartCropper) for powerful, intelligent edge detection and cropping capabilities.

 ## Features

-- 📷 Native Android camera UI
+- 📷 Native Android camera UI with a circular capture button
-- ✂️ Powerful image cropping with auto-detection
+- ✂️ Powerful image cropping with auto-detection (powered by SmartCropper)
 - 🔄 Image rotation functionality
 - 🔦 Camera flash control (on/off)

+## Credits

+This plugin is built with the following technologies:
+- [SmartCropper](https://github.com/pqpo/SmartCropper) v2.1.3 by [pqpo](https://github.com/pqpo) - An intelligent image cropping library for Android
+- Android CameraX API for the native camera functionality

 ## Installation